csuksangium/Interactive-Lab-Hub/Final Project/README.md

 ### Hardware & Product Design

+For product design, rendering, and 3D printing we used Fusion360

 #### Iteration 1:

-In the first iteration of the product, we 3D printed a compact camera housing for the raspberry pi, camera, and the screen.
-The mount fits the components well, but as a product design overall the ergonomics could be improved.
+In the first iteration of the product, we brainstormed that the interactability of PolyPi should be universally operable, so we designed & 3D printed a compact camera housing for the raspberry pi, camera, and the screen as most users are familiar with traditional cameras.
+The mount fits the components well, but as a product design overall the ergonomics could be improved given the size and weight.

 ![861f4ced-0950-4b87-a73a-1a03955acd6c](https://github.com/csuksangium/Interactive-Lab-Hub/assets/24725647/599eb0c3-005e-47e6-bc8d-4474a37cbf16)